-Read on our for our top Halloween event picks for Long Island children, and don't forget to peruse our Halloween Guide for more seasonal fun.
+Read on for our picks for Long Island children this Halloween, including museum events, enchanted forest trails, and even a boat burning that has become a seasonal tradition in one Suffolk County community.
+And don't forget to check out our Halloween Guide for more seasonal fun.

 Sign up for our weekly newsletter if you'd like to receive more articles like this in your inbox.